pitchplay/blog-content/_posts/2016-06-22-metronome-practice.md

 - Set your [metronome](https://pitchplay.io) to 60 BPM.
 - Tap, clap, snap or verbalize the beat of the metronome.
-  - Continue doing this until you feel that the sound of the metronome fades (this tells you that your accuracy has improved as your taps begin lining up precisely with the beat).
+  - Continue until you feel that the sound of the metronome fades (this tells you that your accuracy has improved as your taps line up precisely with the beat).
 - Try increasing the BPM of the metronome and repeating the exercise.

 #### Exercise 2